 SPV and GPV cannot be distinguished from each other with serological techniques, including viral neutralisation.
 SPV and GPV are also closely related to lumpy skin disease virus in cattle (LSDV), but there is no evidence LSDV causes disease in sheep and goats.
 It has a different transmission mechanism (insects) and partially different geographic distribution.
 There is no evidence that SGP can infect humans.

 Sheep pox and goat pox are endemic in north and central Africa, parts of the Middle East, Turkey, and some parts of Asia including the Indian subcontinent.
 The most recent outbreaks occurred in our region were in Vietnam in 2005, Mongolia in 2008 and 2009 and Chinese Taipei in 2008, which are all resolved by stamping out and movement control.

-In Asia and the Pacific region, the OIE Reference Laboratory for sheep pox and goat pox is situated in Iran.
-It can provide technical advice and can offer training opportunities for personnel from OIE Members.
+In the Asia Pacific region, the World Organisation for Animal Health (WOAH, founded as OIE) Reference Laboratory for sheep pox and goat pox is situated in Iran.
+It can provide technical advice and can offer training opportunities for personnel from Members.